 The orders also integrated native auxiliaries, such as Prussian and Latgallian light cavalry, who were skilled in the hit-and-run warfare that the crusaders themselves needed to counter.
 This combined force proved remarkably effective: in the Battle of Wopławki (1311), a Teutonic army of about 4,000 men decisively defeated a much larger Lithuanian force by using a feigned retreat to draw the enemy into a prepared killing ground bristling with crossbowmen.

-Over time, the tactical superiority of the crusader orders allowed them to maintain dominance over the fragmented pagan tribes.
+Over time, the tactical superiority of the crusader orders allowed them to maintain dominance over fragmented pagan tribes.
 Even when facing larger coalitions, as at the Battle of Tannenberg (1410), the Teutonic Knights initially held their ground until a tactical error—overextension of the right flank—cost them the day.
-The battle demonstrated that the crusader tactical system was robust enough to challenge a combined Polish-Lithuanian army that outnumbered them significantly.
+The battle demonstrated that the crusader tactical system was robust enough to challenge a combined Polish-Lithuanian army that significantly outnumbered them.

 Long-Term Impact on Baltic Warfare